 Today, it is expected that every pitcher can consistently throw over 90mph.
 How has the game changed that much since then?

-There are two players in frame for every pitch and it’s clear that pitchers aren’t the only ones who have changed.
-It is clear that Tony Peña is the father of modern catching through the unique stance he adopted.
+There are two players in frame for every pitch and it’s evident that pitchers aren’t the only ones who have changed.

 Without runners on base, Peña adopted a bizarre and unorthodox stance.
 He had one leg stretched out while he kept the other leg tucked beneath his torso.
 He was never known for his bat, but his defensive qualities kept him in the game for all of his 19 seasons.
 His longevity is a remarkable feat, and surely his unique stance allowed him to endure at a physically demanding position.